-The FDA provides a list of drugs that should be flushed or properly discarded in one’s trash with proper instructions if there are no drug take back sites in the area.
-Instructions for safe discard includes mixing the liquid or pill with an unappealing substance, place the mixture in a sealed bag, throw away the original container in your trash at home and finally delete all personal information on the prescription label.
+The FDA provides a list of drugs that should be flushed or properly discarded in one’s trash with instructions if there are no drug take back sites in the area.
+Instructions for safe discard include mixing the liquid or pill with an unappealing substance, placing the mixture in a sealed bag, throwing away the original container in your trash at home and finally delete all personal information on the prescription label.

 “I definitely feel like there is more that could be done,” said Perkins.
 “I think that most people just aren’t educated on how important their medications are, so I think while we are following our regulations we are not getting the word out well enough and educating people.”